AdobeDocs/media-analytics.en/help/implementation/events/session/overview.md

 ## Handling app interrupts

-Playback in a media application can be interrupted in a variety of ways — the user presses pause, the app goes to the background, a phone call arrives.
+Playback in a media application can be interrupted in a variety of ways.
+Examples include when the user presses pause, the app goes to the background, or a phone call arrives.
 Regardless of the cause, the tracking instructions are the same:

 1. Call **PauseStart** when the application is interrupted (goes to background, media pauses, etc.).
 1. Call **Play** when the application returns to the foreground and/or the media resumes playing.